 We know that confidence and competency establishes when children are at the ages of 5-11 from Erik Erikson's theory of the stages of development.
 With lack of confidence in science, technology, engineering, and math (STEM) subjects, many types of students are less likely to pursue STEM education in the future.
 We already know diversity is a huge problem in these fields.
 We want to help young students establish competency and a sense of identity in STEM through our products.
 Here at EdBoard Technologies, we create engaging kits with adaptable curriculum to teach elementary students the fundamentals of engineering skills both in the classroom and at home.

 We are still in the development stage of our kits, taking our time to make the best possible resource for teaching students electrical engineering through building circuits.
-We are currently attending Catalyze CU, an accelerator at CU Boulder.
-Here are a list of what we are working on and the goals we will be achieving in the next year.
+We finished attending Catalyze CU, an accelerator at CU Boulder.
+Now, we are working with select classrooms to demo our product and refine the design.
+Here is a list of our goals we will be achieving in the next year.

-We will start piloting our kits in elementary classrooms in the Boulder/Denver area Fall 2018 to get feedback and continue to iterate our product.
+We are currently piloting our kits in classrooms in the Boulder/Denver area to get feedback and continue to iterate our product.
 Have a teacher or educator that might be interested?
 Send them our way!

-Launching a Kickstarter in January 2019 to get our product out in people's hands as soon as possible.
+Launching a Kickstarter in the Spring of 2019 to get our product out in people's hands as soon as possible.

 Our product will be launched to the public by the Fall of 2019.
 Kits will be sold both to parents and schools through our website.